 - Help people understand that apprenticeships nowadays aren’t just about a great job as an electrician or a health care assistant.
 There are higher apprenticeships for jobs such as managers and nurses.
 We’ll talk to schools and colleges about this

 - Have a really good ‘spring clean’ of our whole recruitment process.
 Have we got the right wording in our adverts?
 Are we advertising in the right places, in the best way?
 What’s it like to be recruited by CHFT and are there any blockers that could get in the way of it all being a really brilliant, positive experience?

 - Hold ‘listening groups’ with people who have just joined us and find out from them where we could make our processes even better

 - Make sure we advertise and promote our rewards and recognition package to people who are thinking of applying to work here.
 You’ll find more information about our Rewards & Recognition package on the Colleague Engagement recipe card

 - Work with the University of Huddersfield to help us create new roles and to make sure that we’ve got the right mix of skills in any given area

-- Here at CHFT we’re proud to have signed the Armed Forces Covenant.
-We currently have Bronze status on the Employer Recognition Scheme and we’re aiming for Silver in 2020.
-To do this we’ll recognise the fantastic transferrable skills the Armed Forces service men and women can bring to CHFT.
-We are creating a new Armed Forces network and we would love it if you got involved.
-The next meeting is the 18 March at 4-5pm in Discussion Room 1, Learning and Development Centre, Huddersfield Royal Infirmary.
-If you are interested please contact email@example.com or firstname.lastname@example.org
+- Here at CHFT we’re proud to have signed the Armed Forces Covenant and honoured to have been awarded Silver on the Ministry of Defences’ Employer Recognition Scheme in August 2020.
+In addition to this, we are also a ‘Veteran aware’ Trust as we are accredited to the Veterans Covenant Healthcare Alliance (VCHA).
+We recognise the fantastic transferrable skills the Armed Forces service men and women can bring to CHFT and we endeavour to support all colleagues who have a connection with the Armed Forces through our occupational health support and Armed Forces Champions.
+We’ve also created an Armed Forces network and we would love it if you got involved, everyone is welcome.
+If you are interested in getting involved or if you have any queries please contact email@example.com or firstname.lastname@example.org